WPP-Public/Potato-ACE/src/asce/components/disclosure/README.md

 ### Multi-Disclosure

-The 3 buttons below demonstrate triggering multiple different disclosures and a dummy button which should not trigger any disclosure:
+The 2 buttons below demonstrate triggering multiple different disclosures by specifying the ID of the disclosure to trigger:

 ```html
 <button asce-disclosure-trigger-for="disclosure3">